Click here for Partner Highlights

 Goal: All people in greater Des Moines have access to appropriate, timely and affordable health services.
 Safety net providers provide appropriate, timely and affordable health services to people who experience barriers to accessing services from other providers due to financial, cultural, linguistic, or other issues.
 These core safety net providers offer care to patients in Greater Des Moines, Iowa regardless of their ability to pay for services, and primarily serve vulnerable, low-income patients who are uninsured, publicly insured or underinsured.

 Mid-Iowa Health Foundation will consider proposals from core safety net providers for:

+Goal: Children in greater Des Moines have the resources and supports to grow up healthy.
 Childhood is a time of complex physical, cognitive, social and emotional development.
 Barriers to healthy development that are addressed as early as possible can potentially prevent or reduce health problems later in life.
 MIHF will employ multiple strategies to help our children – prenatal through high school – have stable relationships, safe environments and access to high quality health services in order to be healthy and grow into healthy adults.
 Strategies that use multi-dimensional approaches; build resiliency and minimize risk factors; and take into account the role of social determinants in health are preferred.

 Working closely with stakeholders, Mid-Iowa Health Foundation identifies projects and community partnerships, and invites proposals to address the Children’s Healthy Development strategic priority.
 While unsolicited applications are not accepted for this priority, the Foundation is interested in learning about your organization’s ideas for addressing Children’s Healthy Development in greater Des Moines.
 Please feel free to contact staff to discuss.